Rhine Delta (Lake Constance)

-The Rhine delta of Lake Constance is the river delta on the southeastern shore of Lake Constance, which the Rhine (also called Alpine Rhine (Alpenrhein)) has formed in a former sea area.
+The Rhine Delta of Lake Constance is the river delta on the south-eastern shore of Lake Constance, which the Rhine (also called Alpine Rhine (Alpenrhein)) has formed in a former sea area.
 It lies mostly in the Austrian province of Vorarlberg, smaller areas are in the Swiss canton of St. Gallen.
 The two peninsulas in the lake are called Rheinspitz (west) and Rohrspitz (east).

 Geography

 The delta of the Alpine Rhine forms a common delta area with the eastern deltas of the rivers Dornbirner Ach and Bregenzer Ach.
-In the north, the border of the Rhine delta runs along the shore of Lake Constance.
+In the north, the border of the Rhine Delta runs along the shore of Lake Constance.
 The southern border depends on the course of Lake Constance after the melting of the Rhine glacier.
 It is usually at least a few kilometers long.
-The Rhine culvert between Lustenau and Fußach, which was created at the beginning of the 20th century, is not an original delta arm and its lower section runs through the area of the historic Dornbirn-Ach delta.
+The Rhine culvert between Lustenau and Fußach, which was created at the beginning of the 20th century, is not an original delta arm and its lower section runs through the area of the historic Dornbirn-Ach Delta.
 Nevertheless, since then the main delta formation has been at the mouth of the Rhine culvert between Fußach and Hard, and no longer at the former main mouth of what is now the Old Rhine.
 Like the Rhine at Lustenau, the Old Rhine nestles close to the western slope of the Rhine valley and forms the national border between Austria and Switzerland.
 The alluvial forest on the Austrian side of the Rheinspitz on the Old Rhine is known as Rheinholz.